t-mullen/SparrowTV/README.md

 [![Build Status](https://travis-ci.org/RationalCoding/SparrowTV.svg?branch=master)](https://travis-ci.org/RationalCoding/SparrowTV)

 SparrowTV is a realtime video streaming platform that uses WebRTC and a tree model to scale.
+Each peer sends the stream to two other peers, leading to exponential growth.
 <a href="https://sparrowtv.herokuapp.com/">LIVE DEMO</a>

 - Video streaming servers can cost millions of dollars.
 This removes the need entirely.